 Open valley oak savannas with large trees have a fairly low wildfire hazard.
 The surface is generally well-sheltered from winds, and any fire starts will burn primarily in grass fuels.
-Flame lengths will generally be under 6 feet, fire control will be-fairly straightforward, and extensive damage to large trees will be limited to where flames can reach up to damaged limbs or other rotten areas on the trunk.
+Flame lengths will generally be under 6 feet, fire control will be straightforward, and extensive damage to large trees will be limited to where flames can reach up to damaged limbs or other rotten areas on the trunk.
 Ladder fuels and thickets increase the likelihood that fires will extend into the canopy, where exposure to more wind can flick embers into adjacent areas, complicating fire control.
 For this reason, wildfire hazard reduction in the valley oak community should prioritize areas with the densest understory vegetation, aiming to create open conditions under large, mature valley oaks.
-Vegetation management should focus on areas along access roads and in concert with other management objectives including: Raising sightlines to improve visibility into areas with illegal camping, reducing the hazard of wildfire ignitions from illegal campfires, invasive species removal, visual resource enhancement, preparing areas for the use of prescribed fire, and other ad-hoc decisions to achieve specific habitat restoration objectives.
+Vegetation management should focus on areas along access roads and in concert with other management objectives including: Reducing the hazard of wildfire ignitions from illegal campfires, invasive species removal, preparing areas for the use of prescribed fire, and other ad-hoc decisions to achieve specific habitat restoration objectives.

-Understory thinning in valley oak areas should first target shrubs the priority invasive shrub species according to the list in the Appendix, then should remove any other exotics, before thinning any native vegetation.
-The objective of thinning, where it occurs, is Thinning and pruning may occur to raise canopy base heights to 8 feet, remove.
-Remove low-hanging grape and ivy, remove and thatch from decadent invasive blackberry vines, and prune from tree trunks and around the base for 6 feet in order to prevent regrowth up the trees.
+Understory thinning in valley oak areas should first target the priority invasive shrub species according to the list in the Appendix, then should remove any other exotics, before thinning any native vegetation.
+Thinning and pruning may occur to raise canopy base heights to 8 feet.
+Remove low-hanging ivy, and thatch from decadent invasive blackberry vines from tree trunks and around the base for 6 feet to prevent regrowth up the trees.
 A secondary entry may be required to pull the dead vines out of the bark as ladder fuel reduction.
 Thick grape vines may be thinned where they have become over abundant in the absence of fire.
-Prune multi-stemmed shrub like species, such as bay laurel, back to a single healthy stem, where possible.
-Thinning chunks.
+Prune multi- stemmed shrub like species, such as bay laurel, back to a single healthy stem.
 This treatment acts like a wildfire would, killing the smaller vigorous branches and leaving the healthiest and biggest leaders.
 However, natural fires do not burn uniformly and thus this treatment should not be done in a uniform manner.
 Thinning should be done to reduce dense forest structures and to allow species to continue to have room for growth.
 Not all species will be treated in the same manner but treated based on their particular habit.
-Thinning stands of valley oak woodland in a checkerboard pattern is a strategy to leave vinyvine refugia for pipevine and other native climbers.
+Thinning stands of valley oak woodland in a checkerboard pattern is a strategy to leave vine refugia for pipevine and other native climbers.
 A stand is a natural grouping of trees where edges are usually defined by the microclimate.
 Woody thinned vegetation under 4" in diameter should be chipped.
 Chipped depths should not exceed an average of 6 inches in depth.
-Thinned stems between 4" and 8" may be chipped or may be left on the ground if they are in full ground contact, the site is flat, and leaving them does not result in excessive fuel loading (in the judgement of the person doing the work). through horizontal continuity.
+Thinned stems between 4" and 8" may be chipped or may be left on the ground if they are in full ground contact, the site is flat, and leaving them does not result in excessive fuel loading through horizontal continuity.
 Larger material can be piled in open areas for habitat structures or left in place, as long as it is far enough from the boles of nearby remnant large trees which could be damaged by radiant heat if the pile or log ignites.
 This material is left for wildlife habitat and nutrient cycling.